North Alabama, Northeast Loop | DeKalb | Best Seasons: Fall | Spring

 From I-59, take Exit 218 and travel south on AL Highway 35 for 1.2 miles to US Highway 11.
 Turn left onto Highway 11 and head north for 1.2 miles to Highway 35/5th Street.
 Turn right onto Hwy 35/5th Street and drive south 8.6 miles to AL Highway 176.
 Turn right onto Highway 176/Little River Canyon Parkway and follow the northern rim of the canyon for 11 miles to the pull-out on the left.

-DeKalb County Lake (Site #46, Northeast Loop) is a popular fishing spot that also serves as an excellent introduction to northern Alabama’s bird life.
-Check the open waters of the lake for wintering waterfowl or a family of resident Canada Geese with …
+The 120 acre DeKalb County Lake (Site #46, Northeast Loop) is a popular fishing spot that also serves as an excellent introduction to northern Alabama’s bird life.
+Check the open waters of the lake for wintering waterfowl, including any number of div …

 Enjoy both woodland songsters-Kentucky and Hooded Warblers, Scarlet Tanagers and Yellow-throated Vireos and displays of native wildflowers and blooming shrubs.
 The boardwalk is 360 yards long through wooded slopes and moist forest floor.